Last updated on October 4th, 2025 at 12:08 pm

 Sharm El Sheikh is the number one tourist destination in South Sinai.
 Receiving millions of visitors per year, it has established itself as the tourist city of South Sinai over the last 20 years.

 The main things that draw people to Sharm El Sheikh are the amazing coral reefs and wrecks in the Red Sea, attracting divers from all over the world and snorkelers who come to enjoy the colourful underwater gardens.
-Combined with this Sharm El Sheikh has some beautiful beaches and coast line which are truly stunning.

-Sharm El Sheikh is also full of amazing restaurants, night entertainments including shows, bars, nightclubs and more.
-There is truly something for everyone these days in Sharm El Sheikh, a wide variety of shopping options and you can find everything from Ice Skating, to bowling, to golfing, to go karting.
-Activities galore has really turned Sharm El Sheikh into the tourist city it is today.
+There is truly something for everyone these days in Sharm El Sheikh, a wide variety of shopping options, and you can find everything from Ice Skating to bowling, to golfing, to go-karting.

-Sharm El Sheikh is also known as ‘The City of Peace’ it has been a host to a variety of conferences, particularly peace conferences.
-In recent years the number of high profile conferences and meetings has reduced (a result of the 2011 Revolution) however it is still a popular place for holding meetings and events.
+In recent years, the number of high-profile conferences and meetings has reduced (a result of the 2011 Revolution); however, it is still a popular place for holding meetings and events.

-The year round good weather and sunshine at least 325 days a year are a great reason to visit and still fairly warm average temperatures in the winter months.
-You can still expect 22C – 24C in the daytime during mid winter in Sharm El Sheikh.
+The year-round good weather and sunshine for at least 325 days a year are a great reason to visit, and still fairly warm average temperatures in the winter months.

-Diving and Snorkeling in Sharm El Sheikh
+Diving and Snorkelling in Sharm El Sheikh

-Sharm El Sheikh city is home to around 25 Dive Sites of which about one third are accessible from the beach.
-That is not including the Dive Sites in Ras Mohamed and near Tiran Island…. altogether you could spend almost a month diving all the sites in the Sharm El Sheikh area.
+Sharm El Sheikh city is home to around 25 Dive Sites, of which about one third are accessible from the beach.
+That is not including the Dive Sites in Ras Mohamed and near Tiran Island altogether; you could spend almost a month diving all the sites in the Sharm El Sheikh area.

-Sharm El Sheikh is most famous for its amazing wreck dives (advanced divers only) and for the diving at Ras Mohamed National Park which features more species of marine life than any other area in South Sinai.
-Many of the dive sites are also good for snorkelers, but not the majority of the wrecks.
+Sharm El Sheikh is most famous for its amazing wreck dives (advanced divers only) and for the diving at Ras Mohamed National Park, which features more species of marine life than any other area in South Sinai.

-The wrecks are mostly transportation ships that crashed into reef and rocks causing them to sink.
-Many of these ships had interesting cargo which is now part of the fun of the dive to see toilets are 35m deep with fish swimming in them, or cars in the deep of the sea covered in coral which are now home to marine life.
-Truly amazing for anyone that has never done a wreck dive before.
+Many of these ships had interesting cargo, which is now part of the fun of the dive to see toilets 35m deep with fish swimming in them, or cars in the depths of the sea covered in coral, which are now home to marine life.

-Ras Mohamed, Tiran Island and the Thistlegorm Wreck are the most popular diving areas in Sharm El Sheikh all are accessible by boat diving.
+Ras Mohamed, Tiran Island, and the Thistlegorm Wreck are the most popular diving areas in Sharm El Sheikh, all are accessible by boat diving.

-Most of the beaches in Sharm El Sheikh feature a pontoon or jetty for use for getting in and out of the sea.
-The reason for this is so to protect the coral particularly in the shallow water.
 There is much coral and marine life close to the shore.
 Please use the pontoons or jetties provided to protect the reef.

 Sharm El Sheikh Information and Guide